Kirkland Lake: History

 The Kirkland Lake Community Complex, now the Joe Mavrinac Community Complex, opened in 1979.
 Home of the Kirkland Lake Aquatic Club (KLAC) which has been the starting point for Dominique Bouchard - Olympic Swimmer, Rodney Thomas - Canada Games Double Gold medalist and numerous other university Varsity level scholarship swimmers.

-In the early eighties, LAC Minerals reopened the main shaft of the Lake Shore Mine and worked it from 1982 to 1987 to extract pockets of gold that had been left behind.
+In the early 1980s, LAC Minerals reopened the main shaft of the Lake Shore Mine and worked it from 1982 to 1987 to extract pockets of gold that had been left behind.
 Between 1987 and 1991 Vancouver based Eastmaque Gold Mines reprocessed tailings, or "slimes", from early inefficient mill operations, extracting 70,000 ounces of gold.

-Between October and December 1988, Kirkland Lake was the filming location for the drama film Termini Station.
+Between October and December 1988, Kirkland Lake was the filming location for the drama film Termini Station (1989).

 On the morning of Sunday, May 20, 2012, a forest fire was discovered about 3 km north of Kirkland Lake, which grew to 2757 ha by the afternoon of May 21, causing a state of emergency to be declared.
 Residential and cottage areas on Goodfish Lake and Nettie Lakes and one street in Chaput Hughes were evacuated that afternoon.
-Kirkland Lake Gold and AuRico Gold, suspended operations due to fire damage to power lines and local schools were closed.
+Kirkland Lake Gold and AuRico Gold suspended operations due to fire damage to power lines and local schools were closed.
 On May 29, the state of emergency was lifted, as the fire was determined to be no longer a threat to Kirkland Lake, although it was not yet under control.

 On December 18, 2012, the town council voted to have fluoride removed from the local water treatment facility, after a breakdown left the town with a bill of $360,000.